 After-School Program at Casa Romero

-The After-School Program at Casa Romero utilizes a small group tutoring and mentoring model where 10 to 12 young people of a certain grade level work with the same trained, college-student mentor every day in a dedicated classroom.
-The groups spend about two of the three hours they have at the program each day on academics and tutoring.
-They are required to complete their homework before moving on to supplemental learning activities like journaling, reading groups, math exercises, and computer time.
+This program uses a small group model where 10 to 12 students of a given grade level work daily with the same trained, college-student leader in a dedicated classroom in Holy Cross’s Casa Romero building.
+All groups spend approximately 2 of their 3 program hours each day on academics.
+Students are required to finish their homework before the group moves onto supplemental learning activities like writing, journaling, math exercises, reading groups, and computer time.

-Along with this academic time, students receive an hour per week of life skills instruction related to nutrition or social skills at Casa Romero.
-As part of this life skills training, group leaders perform an employability assessment on all of the students three times a year.
-These assessments are used by the leaders to create a life skills curriculum tailored to each group’s needs.
-An important goal of the After-School Program is to develop an environment where youth can grow into productive problem-solvers and community leaders.
+In addition to this academic time, students participate in an hour of life-skills instruction related to social skills and/or nutrition per week.
+As part of the life skills training for the students, group leaders conduct an employability assessment on all students 3 times a year.
+Leaders use these assessments to develop life skills activities and curriculum specifically tailored to each group’s needs.

-The rest of the program time is used for recreation.
-During this time, students create craft projects and play sports and board games.
-The safety of Casa Romero lets young people spend time together and play without fear.
+The remaining program time is spent on recreation.
+During this time, students play sports and board games and create craft projects.
+The realities of the community impact the children’s abilities to socialize safely in groups outside of school.
+The safety of Casa Romero lets kids play and spend time together without fear.

 Besides offering crucial services to young students, the After-School Program also provides its young group leaders with invaluable personal and professional experience.
 This experience prepares them for a host of social service and education careers and helps them grow into valued community leaders.